by Sarah Hall

 Pigs-in-a-Blanket is an appetizer that even Betty Draper could make.
 All you need are frankfurters, phyllo dough, mustard, sugar-free ketchup, American cheese and Rocco DiSpirito’s recipe and video.

 Next, serve an Iceberg Wedge Salad ($8) from Firefly, which is a perfect wedge of iceberg lettuce, topped with bacon bits, and Great Hill blue cheese dressing.
 Unlike Pete Campbell’s sales pitches, this salad will not disappoint.
 1310 New Hampshire Avenue NW, 202.861.1310

 And what’s a 60′s party without fondue?
 While there’s no take-out fondue, cheese fondue is pretty easy to make at home.
 Check out the Swiss Fondue recipe from the 1963 issue of Better Homes and Garden.
 Suggested dippers?
 Fresh broccoli, carrots, cauliflower and cubes of French baguette, of course!

 A Tunnel of Fudge cake is a sweet ending to any evening, and this recipe has been in the Pillsbury Cookbook since 1966.
 I’m talking about a chocolate Bundt cake with warm chocolate filling.
 If you’re more about the eating than the baking, stop by Watergate Pastry for the German Chocolate Cake, where an 8″ cake serves 10-12 for $27.50.
 2534 Virginia Avenue NW.
 202.342.7777.

-With these food and drink choices you will have no problem partying like a 1960′s mad man.
+With these food and drink recipes, you’ll have no problem partying like a 60′s mad man.
+Or woman.